Welcome!

 The farmers market at the Plaza, 2016.
 (Photo by Mary Belcher)

 The case was on track for trial in 2018, but legal maneuvers by the defendant SunTrust Bank waylaid it.
 In 2021, SunTrust won a summary judgment in D.C.
 Superior Court against KCA and AMRD, when the court ruled that a public easement to the Plaza was valid only if it had been accepted by the D.C. government and there was clear-cut evidence of formal acceptance by the government.
-That decision followed an earlier adverse ruling in federal district court in September 2020 that the community groups lacked standing to pursue the case.
+That decision followed an earlier ruling in federal district court in September 2020 that the community groups lacked standing to pursue the case.

-But the D.C. appeals court in December ruled in favor of KCA and AMRD on all key points.
-On the central underlying issue of what constitutes a “public easement by dedication,” it ruled broadly, finding that “an easement may be express or implied and that it may be accepted either by the government or by the public through general use.”
+But the D.C. appeals court in December 2022 ruled in favor of KCA and AMRD on all key points.
+On the central issue of what constitutes a “public easement by dedication,” it found that “an easement may be express or implied and that it may be accepted either by the government or by the public through general use.”
 It further ruled that the baseline factual issues—whether the public had accepted the Plaza easement by using it and whether Perpetual Bank, which built the Plaza, intended to grant the public the right to use it—were factual questions that should be decided by a jury rather than a judge.
 On the procedural question of whether KCA and AMRD had standing to pursue the case on behalf of the public, the D.C. appeals court ruled in favor of the community organizations, effectively striking down the ruling by federal court.

 Dancers on the Plaza at Adams Morgan Day, 1982.
 (Photo by Nancy Shia)